 My Twin Birth Story (Trigger Warning)

 On paper, their birth went to plan, an early arranged C-Section at 33weeks.
 Then straight into NICU (pre-warned) until they were well enough to go home.
 But what happened along the way was very hard for me and my family.
 Firstly, the reason for their early entry into this world was that we had TTTS - Twin to Twin Transfusion Syndrome.
 From 18 weeks to 29 weeks when it had miraculously corrected itself (my body formed another blood vessel that counter-balanced the blood flow).
 But I was still informed that even though we were “out of the woods” that it could come back anytime, especially during birth and could be fatal for the babies.
 I had to make a decision, and with no support or understanding, I went along with the suggestions made to me and we booked in for a Section.
-The one thing i did do was refuse they came out until 33 weeks (it was being suggested at 30 weeks)!
+The one thing i did do was refuse they came out until 33 weeks (it was being suggested before 30 weeks)!

 I prepared for their birth using hypnosis and hypnobirthing techniques which really helped with my mental state and physically staying calm and balanced for my babies wellbeing.
-I’m sure it helped to lower both my and their cortisol levels too.
-So vital as the pregnancy had been very anxious.
+I’m sure it helped to lower both my and their cortisol levels too; so vital as the pregnancy had been very anxious.

 What happened after their birth was something I couldn’t prepare for and that was the physical pain in my heart when I eventually got to see them and they were on opposite sides of the NICU with the wires, feeding tubes, etc. I was desperate to hold them and have skin to skin, but no-one allowed this until the following day and I had to work out how as soon as I was able to stand and pick one up.
-My C-Section wound was large and they’d forgotten to give me morphine but the power of the mind of the body and the desire to be with and hold my babies was stronger than the pain).
+My C-Section wound was large and they’d forgotten to give me morphine but the power of the mind over the body and the desire to be with and hold my babies was stronger than the pain).

 Nobody explained about the feeding tubes and why they had to have them.
 The tape used to make their skin so sore and they’d often cry because of the tubes coming loose or out completely and the nurse would have to put them back in each time which was painful for them.
 I was so upset by this convincing myself it would have an affect of them for life.
 Infact, one of them has a larger nostril than the other - slightly malformed, and i’m sure it was because of the tubes.